Cranberry Stains - Cranberry Stain Removal

 Step 3: Thoroughly rinse the fabric with clear cool water.

-Step 5: Launder in the hottest water the fabric will allow to get out the stain, and either chlorine bleach if the fabric will allow it, or color bleach if not.
+Step 5: Launder in the hottest water the fabric will allow to get out the stain, and either chlorine bleach if the fabric will allow it, or color safe bleach if not.

-Hint: Make sure the stain is gone after washing, but before you place in the dryer or you may set the stain.
+Hint: Make sure the stain is gone after washing, but before you place in the dryer or you may set it.
 Repeat if necessary.

 Further, you may also like this video on how to remove berry stains from clothing, which includes tips for using boiling water, lemon juice, glycerin, and denatured alcohol for berry stain removal.